scoir/test_automation_exam/Assignment.md

 # Assignment
 ## What you need to do
-Build a series of automated tests that would correctly identify a defect introduced by code change.
+Build a series of automated tests that would correctly identify a defect introduced by a code change.
 Please read the following sections for details.

 ## Background
 SCOIR has a student focused application where a student user can fill out their profile.
 This profile section has many facets but today's exercise is limited to recording standardized test results.
 We need a regression suite that will test whether a student user can add, update, and delete a "test result" record for the various SAT tests supported by the system.